 Instant photo printers are without a doubt the gold-standard instant photography gift for the perfectionist in your life.
 Fujifilm’s versions give you the beautiful finish of instant film without any of the pressure of getting the perfect shot the first time.
 (With only ten photos per pack, wasting film becomes a real issue!)
 Printers tend to be slightly pricier than your standard instant camera, but I wholeheartedly love and recommend them.

-For use at a holiday party, they can help cut down on the number of tools you have to bring, too.
+For use at a party, they can help cut down on the number of tools you have to bring, too.
 While every table needs an instant camera on-hand if they want to print from it, you’d only need a few printers per party.
 The printers can rotate their way through the event, and your friends and family can use them to take home their favourite smartphone snaps from the evening.

 If quality is the most important thing to you, opt for the Fujifilm SHARE SP-2 or SQ SP-3.
 But if size is the real issue here?
 Give your recipient the Canon Ivy (reviewed here), a genius little tool that trades gauzy film for an incredibly small size.